jsign/go-kzg-ceremony-client/README.md

 Contributing to the ceremony is very easy, you only need at least one of:
 - An Ethereum address that has sent at least 3 transactions at the Merge block number.
 - A GitHub account that has a commit dated before 1 August 2022 00:00 UTC.

-Currently, the ceremony sequencer is in testnet mode, but everything described in this section will be the same when the real ceremony starts.

 ### Step 1 - Get the `kzgcli` CLI command
 The `kzgcli` command is the CLI of this ceremony client, you can get it in different ways: